Skip to content

 Apply for the PTK Scholarship between May 15 and June 15 for fall term enrollment and September 1 and October 1 for spring term enrollment.
 A complete application includes:

-• 2023-2024 Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available online.
-Enter the Harvard Extension School federal code of E00209 in the school section of the FAFSA.
+• The online Free Application for Federal Student Aid (FAFSA).
+Submit the most current version, entering the Harvard Extension School federal code of E00209 in the school section.

-• Financial Aid Application Supplement.
-The Fall/Spring aid application supplement is found in the Financial Aid Portal available through MyDCE.
+• The Application for Institutional Aid.
+The Fall/Spring aid application is found in the Financial Aid Portal in MyDCE.

 • PTK Scholarship application.
-The application is available on our website (under “How to Apply”).
+The application is available under “How to Apply” on our PTK Scholarship page.

 The HES Student Financial Services Office may ask you to submit other supporting documentation (e.g., proof of citizenship or a verification worksheet) before your scholarship application is considered complete.
 They will contact you directly if additional documents are required.